schlosrat/FlightPlan/README.md

 Here we are approaching Pe in our Minmus Flyby with a Circularization burn planned to put us into a 60 degree inclined low circular orbit about Minmus.
 Perfect for picking a landing spot almost anywhere we may want to go.
 In this view you can also see the Maneuver Node Controller's GUI showing that our planned maneuver will place us in the orbit we want.
 ![Flight Plan: Match Planes with Minmus 13](https://i.imgur.com/OUeWhYu.png)

+## Older Examples
+The follwing images show more details illustrating Flight Plans fetures and capabilities.
+Althoguh the GUI has since been updated, these images still show relevant performance characteristics for the nodes you can generate.
 ### Burn Timing Detail (burn brackets effective point: Ap)
 ![Flight Plan: Circularize at Next Ap Burn Detail](https://i.imgur.com/pDkXeBM.png)